tommywuhaojie/VGO_Node.js_Server/README.md

 8. Run $sudo forever start app.js (to keep server app running)
 9. Close PuTTY to finish

+Some Tips:
+* If you encounter "Error: listen EADDRINUSE :::8080", try to run '$killall -9 node' to kill the process and try again

 ###How to access our VGO Database (through GUI):